mbrevoort/node-reggie/README.md

 	-d, --data  Directory to store Reggie's data  [default: <cwd>/data] -p, --port  Reggie's a good listener.
-What port should I listen on?  [default: 8080] -u, --url   URL where `npm` can access registry (usually http://{hostname}:{port}/)
+What port should I listen on?  [default: 8080] -h, --host  Which host should Reggie listen on? [default: '0.0.0.0'] -u, --url   URL where `npm` can access registry (usually http://{hostname}:{port}/)